ourresearch/depsy-research/introducing_depsy.md

 ## Package impact

 Depsy calculates impact along three dimensions (and a fourth, coming later, that will capture social signals like GitHub watchers and Stack Overflow discussions).
 The overall impact score of a package is calculated as the average of these three: **downloads** from software repositories, **software reuse** via reverse dependencies, and **literature reuse** via mentions within papers.
+(Dan: move this, or a more general version of this up to the intro - it's important to talk about what impact means at at the start.
+Maybe talk about what can be thought of as impact, then what can be measured, then what actually is measured, at various places in the paper.)

 ### Downloads